Prerequisites

 React is a library for creating fast and interactive user interfaces.
 It's not strictly required to develop an app, but it's what we use in the starter kit and documentation, and it's required to use the App UI Kit.

-To learn React, read the official documentation.
+To learn React, read the official documentation(opens in a new tab or window).

 webpack